bchaffin/bchaffin.github.io/recaman/recaman.markdown

 1. The lower range bumps into a number which has already appeared in the sequence, so we can't subtract; then we add twice in a row
 2. The lower range passes over a "hole" farther down which allows us to subtract twice in a row

 At the beginning of a ping-pong section, we can look ahead to find the which of these two terminal conditions will happen first and in how many steps, and then we know that all the intervening terms form two contiguous ranges, without having to compute them individually.
 In practice, the ping-pong sections get exponentially longer as the sequence progresses, so the computation also accelerates.
+In the graphs above, each trapezoidal block is generally a ping-pong section which can be computed in a single step of this algorithm.

 Detecting condition #1 is relatively easy; we just look for the closest number below the lower range which is already taken.
 Condition #2 is more complicated, because only every third number is tested.
 Using the same example as above, a(6)=13; to get a(7) we try 13-7=6, which has already appeared.
 In this case 6 was the potential "hole" which would have allowed us to subtract twice in a row.
 Now a(8)=12, and to get a(9) we try 12-9=3; 3 is the potential "hole".
 So to detect condition #2 we need to find the first lower untaken number which is a multiple of 3 steps away.